groue/GRMustache/Guides/runtime.md

                                                  error:NULL];
 ```

 Each item in the collection gets, each on its turn, available for the key lookup: that is how the `{{ name }}` tag renders each of my friend's name.
+Items that conform to the `GRMustacheRendering` protocol can provide their own rendering of their iteration step (see the [Rendering Objects Guide](rendering_objects.md)).

 Inverted sections render if and only if the collection is empty: